mhulse/jquery-ion/README.md

  <h1 id="foo" class="ion-head">FOO</h1>
  ```

- Last, add the `classSingle` class to any link, with an `href` that targets the ID set on the head above:
+ Last, add the `classSingle` class to any link; the `href` value should target the desired head ID:

  ```html
  <a class="ion-single" href="#foo">FOO</a>